digital-cargo/good-practice-eCommerce/README.md

 It enables piece-level modeling of shipment data in a not fully piece-level environment that is in transition, but provides the basis for future developments.
 This can be useful (1) when piece-level granularity is not required, (2) when non-integrable data sets are involved, (3) or when piece-level processing is not yet feasible in physical handling operations.

+## Business Process

+### Shipper
+The process starts by the Shipper providing the information on the items to be transported.
+Theoretically, the process could also be started by an order of the consignee, but the application of this process is unlikely, as the order of the consignee is usually not managed by the TMS.

+From a conceptual side,

+sequenceDiagram
+    participant Trucker TMS
+    participant Trucker ONE Record Server
+    participant GHA ONE Record Server
+    participant GHA TMS
+    autonumber
+    Trucker TMS->>+Trucker ONE Record Server: Create location "FRA GHA Trucking Gate" GHA ONE Record Server->>+Trucker ONE Record Server: SUB on location "FRA GHA Trucking Gate" GHA TMS->>+GHA ONE Record Server: Create location "FRA GHA Truck Dock 1" GHA TMS->>+GHA ONE Record Server: Create location "FRA GHA Truck Dock 2" GHA ONE Record Server->>+Trucker ONE Record Server: SUB on all "ServiceRequests"

 ## Data Provisioning

 ### Data Model